Create with joy

 About the Artist

-Sculpted as singular ceramic forms and released in small batches, the Nummias balance playfulness with sensitivity.
-While they often appear humorous or gently mischievous, the sculptures resonate on a deeper level, inviting reflection on companionship, presence, and the quiet comfort of objects that share our living spaces.
+Formed as singular ceramic pieces without moulds or casting and released in small batches, the Nummias balance playfulness with sensitivity.
+While they often appear humorous or gently mischievous, they also resonate on a deeper level - inviting reflection on companionship, presence, and the subtle comfort of the things we live alongside.